cryptag/backchannel/README.md

-(If someone has invited you to a Backend -- a shared folder that can live in Dropbox, Sandstorm, your own server, or just about anywhere else -- simply decrypt the .json file you receive, put it in your `~/.cryptag/backends/` directory, and skip the rest of this step; here we only use `cryptag` to create a new Sandstorm Backend.)
+(If someone has invited you to a Backend -- a shared folder that can live in Dropbox, Sandstorm, your own server, or just about anywhere else -- simply decrypt the .json file you receive, run

+    $ mkdir -p ~/.cryptag/backends

+then put this (.json) file in `~/.cryptag/backends/` and skip the rest of this step; below we only use `cryptag` to perform the equivalent of creating this .json file.)

 Install the `cryptag` command and use it to create a new Sandstorm
 Backend: